 Meaning

-The message behind “In the final analysis, the questions of why bad things happen to good people transmutes itself into some very different questions, no longer asking why something happened, but asking how we will respond, what we intend to do now that it happened.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.Theme
+“In the final analysis, the questions of why bad things happen to good people transmutes itself into some very different questions, no longer asking why something happened, but asking how we will respond, what we intend to do now that it happened.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.Theme

 What does this quote mean?